Collapse of the Georgian realm: New royal power

-Coup d'État
+Coup d'état

 The chaotic situation in Georgian politics is greatly aggravated by a ceasefire offer between Bagrat VI and Prince Constantine, who proclaims himself King of Georgia.
 The cease-fire, allows Constantine to become the official heir of Bagrat VI in Kartli, while western Georgia is promised to Prince Alexander, son of Bagrat.
 This agreement only slightly eased the conflict and military clashes resumed between the two kings in the 1470s.
 At the end of this decade, Bagrat VI managed to decisively defeat Constantine with the help of reinforcements from Mingrelia and Guria.

-In 1478 dies Bagrat VI, inaugurating a last series of conflicts between the Georgian rulers.
+In 1478 Bagrat VI dies, inaugurating a last series of conflicts between the Georgian rulers.
 Alexander, son of Bagrat then tries to be crowned in Kutaisi as ruler of Western Georgia, but his coronation is boycotted by his vassals, who would refuse to recognize him as heir.
 Constantine, who reigns in Kartli as Constantine II, then invades Imereti, inflicting serious defeat on Alexander, who loses his crown and is forced to accept simple governance of the mountain regions of Racha and Lechkhumi.

 During this time, George VIII confronts Constantine II in Kartli, before being defeated thanks to the military support of Samtskhe.
 He died in 1476 and was replaced by his son, Alexander I of Kakheti.
 The latter makes no claim to the "all-Georgian" crown and negotiates borders with Tbilisi, sparing his kingdom from a possible invasion by Constantine II; he embarked on an independent foreign policy, sending embassies to Grand Duchy of Moscow.